dscotese/kraken-grid/README.md

 ...
 ```
 2. Retrieves the list of open orders, which is immediately processed to:
-   1.  replace conditional closes resulting from partial executions with a single conditional close which, itself, has a conditional close to continue buying and selling between the two prices, but only up to the amount originally specified.
+   1.  replace conditional closes resulting from partial executions with a single conditional close which, itself, has a conditional close to continue buying and selling between the two prices, but only up to the amount originally specified, and _only_ for orders with a User Reference Number (such as all orders placed through this program).
    2.  fill out the internal record of buy/sell prices using the open orders and their conditional closes (see `set` and `reset`).
    3.  extend the grid if there are only buys or only sells remaining for the crypto identified in each order.
    4.  identify any orders that are gone or new using Kraken's Order ID and for new orders, it also describes them.